captkirk88/zevy-reflect/README.md

 `Template(...)` provides a compile-time validator and a typed vtable generator.
 Useful when you want an explicit interface and a vtable for dynamic dispatch.
 You can also obtain a convenience bound interface instance with `Template.interface(ImplType, &instance)`.

+This is a different approach to interfaces in Zig.
+Hopefully more useful and generally easier to integrate.

 See [common_interfaces.zig](src/common_interfaces.zig) for a examples.

 ### Change Detection